wp-plugins/key4ce-osticket-bridge/readme.txt

 - Fix: If not logged in to Wordpress it will redirect you to the Wordpress login (works with Theme my login plugin)

 == Upgrade Notice ==
+= 1.2.9 =
+Added better attachment support and fixed up some queries for contact page.

 = 1.2.8 =
 Added support for 1.9.5.1 and 1.9.6